Lisp-Stat/documentation/content/en/docs/Tasks/array-operations.md

 ;;     (3 4))
 ```

-Like other function, there are two versions: generalised stacking,
+Like other functions, there are two versions: generalised stacking,
-with rows and columns of type `T`.
-These end in `*`.
-Specialised
+with rows and columns of type `T` and specialised versions where the
-versions where the element-type is specified do not have a special
+element-type is specified.
+The versions allowing you to specialise
-character at the end of the function name.
+the element type end in `*`.

 The stack functions use object dimensions (as returned by `dims` to
 determine how to use the object.